 IMPACT TO DATE

-- Thirty seven financial cooperatives have become part of the Inclusiv network.
+- Thirty nine financial cooperatives have become part of the Inclusiv network.

 - Twenty one financial cooperatives received $2,982,179 in CDFI technical assistance grants.

 - Eight financial cooperatives in Puerto Rico have received CDFI certification.

 - Five capacity-building online webinars have been held.